manuestrella28/SocialShare/README.md

-# social-share-tool
+# Social Share

-The Social Share module helps share content via social network URLs.
+The Social Share module provides an interface for generating social network sharing URLs.
+Social network share URLs will share content based on [the Open Graph protocol](http://ogp.me/).

 You can compose social network share URLs in two ways:

 1. [Imperatively with Javascript](#UsageJavascript)